chel-007/Mira-X-PYUSD-SimulationSandbox-and-IntelligentData-Xplorer/README.md

 <hr>

-### Extra Resources - to Operate Mira X
+### Extra Setup Resources - to Operate Mira X
 - [pyusd-websocket **deployed on Fly.io**](https://github.com/chel-007/pyusd-websocket-for-mira-x/blob/master/index.js)

+- to fully test the Simulation flow, you can obtain testnet PYUSD from Paxos Faucet here [https://faucet.paxos.com/](https://faucet.paxos.com/) & Run on Sepolia Network

 - to fully test the Wallets tab — including High Activity status, active balances, and Staking in Pools — you can mock the following proxy addresses:
     * 0x9008d19f58aabd9ed0d60971565aa8510560ab41
     * 0x264bd8291fAE1D75DB2c5F573b07faA6715997B5 (Official Paxos 4)

+- most PYUSD transactions are fun to explore in the Sandbox, but if you want to try one of the best I've come across so far, check this out:
+    * 0x0385ceeb3d37f51323b3754b8eeaf306d81f3c66fbc8a1dc3070c8ea0bdb8e90

-- Mira X mini Telegram Bot App [deployed to firebase](https://mirax-pyusd-insights.web.app/), source code [here](/mirax-mini-app/)
+- Mira X mini Telegram Bot App [deployed to firebase](https://mirax-pyusd-insights.web.app/), source code [here](/mirax-mini-app/). *basically, you must deploy your app before you can convert it into a telegram Bot*

-- Mira X Connect API, source code [here](/mirax-connect-api/), deployed to GCP Cloud Run
+- MiraX Connect API, source code [here](/mirax-connect-api/), deployed to GCP Cloud Run.

+> Disclaimer: The Swap Simulation in the MiraX Sandbox (*Mock TX flow*) uses proxy addresses that hold actual balances and allowances across Curve Finance pools.
+This setup is designed to demonstrate the full feature for the bounty without requiring the use of real tokens, spending real gas, or exposing personal wallet data.

 ### How to use MiraX - Video